cantora/aug/README.md

 a more complex example, please see the code at [aug-db](https://github.com/cantora/aug-db).

 ##how does it work?
-When `./aug` is invoked from the terminal, it opens a new pseudo-terminal (pty) connected to a child process (usually a shell such as `bash`).
+When `aug` is invoked from the terminal, it opens a new pseudo-terminal (pty) connected to a child process (usually a shell such as `bash`).
 Any keyboard input from the original terminal is passed along to the child's pty and any terminal output from the child is interpreted by libvterm and used to control